One thing: What is your digital shoebox? Do you have a legacy plan for your photos?

 My grandparents aboard a TWA airplane in 1956.
 I only know the details because somebody took the time to record them – the 1950s version of metadata.

 Finally, how will your digital heir know which photos are important?
 Will they be able to find the subset of photos among the hundreds of thousands, or even millions, in your collection that really matter, that represent your best art or your most important personal moments?
-I can’t imagine that anyone who inherits my photo library will take the time to go through every image for the best ones.
+I can’t imagine that anyone who inherits my photo library will take the time to go through every image looking for the best ones.
 In other words, you may want to take steps to make those photos more findable than the rest.

 What about discoverability?